-The CHPID Mapping Tool (CMT) provides a mechanism to map PCHIDs to CHPIDs as required on a z15 system.
-The CMT is optional but preferred to manually mapping the PCHIDs to CHPIDs.
-Using the CMT provides the best availability recommendations for a particular configuration.
+The CHPID Mapping Tool (CMT) provides a mechanism to map CHPIDs to PCHIDs on an IBM z16 system.
+Using the CMT is preferable to manually mapping the CHPIDs to PCHIDs.
+Using the CMT provides the best availability practices for a configuration.

-Two files are needed to obtain an IODF file containing the correct PCHID numbers by using CMT:
+Two files are needed to obtain an IODF file containing the correct PCHID numbers by using the CMT:

 - ► A production IODF file without PCHID numbers.
-For more information about how to obtain this file, see Chapter 4, "Preparing an input/out configuration program to use the CHPID Mapping Tool" on page 55. - ► The CFReport file reflecting the physical configuration of the ordered z15 system, which is obtained from the Resource Link website.
+For more information about how to obtain this file, see Chapter 4, "Preparing an input/output configuration program to use the CHPID Mapping Tool" on page 57. - ► The CFReport file reflecting the physical configuration of the ordered IBM z16, which is obtained from the Resource Link website.
+To obtain the CFReport, the corresponding machine CCN is required.
 The CCN is generated by your IBM Client Representative when building the order for your configuration.